-While the brand is going through the registration of a new company, which takes around 8 months, they can use agents like ourselves to handle all their paperwork, invoicing, financial flow handling and transferring abroad, as well as reporting.
+While the brand is going through the registration of a new company, which takes around 8 months, they can use agents like ourselves to handle all their paperwork, invoicing, as well as reporting.

 This is the fastest way to start the operation.
 This is also a good way to test the market for the first few shipments, without the risk of investing in the legal side and loosing time setting up a company, when in the end the success is not guaranteed.

 4-How can foreign brands begin to start selling their products in China?
 What are the different ways?

 Brands can sell their products through mass offline retail, wholesale, F&B channel (hotels, restaurants, bars), e-commerce, TV Shopping, App shopping, and more.
 China has developed dozens of business channels with the aim of increasing spending.

 You have all the distributers, who could also be an intermediary and who could sell later on and they can be situated between manufacturer and mass retail.
 And of course, with mass retail, you have to distinguish for sure between offline and online.
 The online market is growing fast in China and is overtaking traditional offline retailers as well.
 Online selling has a strong potential, which can be better developed here than in Europe or the US.

 5-Should a brand concentrate on online or offline markets when doing business in China?

 When you start to import to China, you will have many retail options.
 Right now online shopping is a big trend in China.
 But the choice between online and offline models depends on the category of the product.